t-harvey/markdown_renderer/README.md

 </li>
 </ol>

-99% of rules in other systems are superfluous and usually based on aesthetics, rather than readability/maintainability -- if you're willing to subjugate yourself to _my_ aesthetics, then we can talk;
-otherwise, clarity seems the minimal that we need to agree on.
+99% of the rest of the rules in other systems are superfluous and usually based on aesthetics, rather than readability/maintainability -- if you're willing to subjugate yourself to _my_ aesthetics, then we can talk; otherwise, clarity seems the minimal that we need to agree on.